rema98/MovieReview-Website/README.md

 > Movies Reviewed by people, for people

-MoviewReview is a movie review website which is focussed on various aspects of films and help people find the best film to watch next.
+Film Critique is a movie review website which is focussed on various aspects of films and help people find the best film to watch next.

 ## How To Use?